mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 ```

 Notice what happened:
- - The default value of the auxiliary variable becomes the first statement of the function.
+ - the default value of the auxiliary variable becomes the first statement of the function;
- - You write a `while` loop whose condition is the complement of the base case condition.
+ - you write a `while` loop whose condition is the complement of the base case condition;
- - You update your variables just like you did in the tail recursive call,
+ - you update your variables just like you did in the tail recursive call,
-except now you assign them explicitly.
+except now you assign them explicitly; and
- - After the `while` you return the auxiliary variable.
+ - after the `while` you return the auxiliary variable.

-This recipe can be applied over and over again.
+Of course there are simpler implementations for the `sum`, the point here is that
+this transformation is *generic* and *always works*.

 ### Sorting a List